Europass - All You Need to Know

 What else does Europass do?

-Apart from making it easier for people to move about European States, Europass also helps guidance practitioners to advise people properly when it comes to taking the right opportunities.
+Apart from making it easier for people to move to European States, Europass also helps guidance practitioners to advise people properly when it comes to taking the right opportunities.

 The accessible electronic format makes it easier for employers to know the qualifications of the person and lets people get more opportunities throughout the European continent.
 Effectively, Europass promotes a strong link between education, training, industry and business as you can go to a different country offering better opportunities for education and work.